 \begin{definition}[Deep feedforward \gls{NN}] Let $L\in\NN$, $W_0, \dots, W_{L+1} \in\NN$, and $\sigma_1, \dots , \sigma_{L+1}$ be activation functions corresponding to each (non-input) layer.
 Define affine transformations $S_\ell :\RR^{W_{\ell - 1}} \to \RR^{W_\ell}$ by $S_\ell (x) := A_\ell x + b_\ell$ where $A_\ell \in \RR^{W_\ell \times W_{\ell -1}}, \; b_\ell \in \RR^{W_\ell}$ for $\ell = 1, \dots, L+1$.
 A \emph{feedforward \gls{NN}} is the model $F: \CX \times \CW \to \CY$ defined by

 for $(x,w) \in \CX \times \CW$.
-Here, the parameters $w = (w_1, \dots, w_{L+1}) \in \CW:=\CW_1 \times \dots \times\CW_{L+1} $ are given by $w_\ell = (A_\ell, b_\ell) \in\RR^{W_\ell \times W_{\ell -1}} \times \RR^{W_\ell}$. \end{definition}
+Here, the parameters $w = (w_1, \ldots, w_{L+1}) \in \CW:=\CW_1 \times \cdots \times \CW_{L+1} $ are given by $w_\ell = (A_\ell, b_\ell) \in\RR^{W_\ell \times W_{\ell -1}} \times \RR^{W_\ell}$. \end{definition}

-In \Cref{def:2:deep_feedforward_nn}, $L$ is the number of hidden layers in the network, resulting in $L+2$ total layers when including the input and output layers.
-We also refer to the number of layers as the \emph{depth} of the network.
-The \gls{NN} is said to be \emph{deep} if $L>1$ and \emph{shallow} if $L=1$.
-The parameters $W_0, \dots W_{L+1}$ are the number of neurons in each layer known as the \emph{width}.
-The parameters $A_1, \dots, A_{L+1}$ are known as \emph{weights}, whilst the parameters $b_1, \dots, b_L$ are known as \emph{biases}.
-We refer to the $i$th neuron in the $\ell$th layer by the index $( i, \ell)$.
+In \zcref[S]{def:2:deep_feedforward_nn}, $L$ denotes the number of hidden layers, yielding $L+2$ total layers including input and output.
+The network’s \emph{depth} refers to its total number of layers; it is \emph{deep} if $L>1$ and \emph{shallow} if $L=1$.
+The quantities $W_0, \dots, W_{L+1}$ specify the number of neurons per layer (the \emph{widths}).
+The parameters $A_1, \dots, A_{L+1}$ are the \emph{weights}, and $b_1, \dots, b_L$ the \emph{biases}.
+The $i$th neuron in layer $\ell$ is indexed by $(i,\ell)$.

-\Cref{fig:2:nn_schematic} depicts a schematic for a deep feedforward \gls{NN}.
+\zcref[S]{fig:2:nn_schematic} depicts a deep feedforward \gls{NN}.
 A neuron can be thought of as a particle to which an activation function is applied.
 Each neuron is given a real value input as a linear combination of the outputs of the previous layer with some added bias.
 The biases can be seen as extra neurons which always output the value 1.
-Each edge between neurons in \Cref{fig:2:nn_schematic} denotes a weight and thus the edges between the layers collectively depict the affine transformations, whilst the neurons in the non-input layers represent the activation functions.
+Each edge between neurons in \zcref[S]{fig:2:nn_schematic} denotes a weight and thus the edges between the layers collectively depict the affine transformations, while the neurons in the non-input layers represent the activation functions.

 The connections between neurons form an important part of the structure of the \gls{NN}.
-In \Cref{fig:2:nn_schematic} all the layers are fully connected, but if a weight is zero between two neurons, then they are functionally no longer connected.
+In \zcref[S]{fig:2:nn_schematic} all the layers are fully connected, but if a weight is zero between two neurons, then they are functionally no longer connected.
 We refer to the graph consisting of the neurons and their connections with non-zero weights (excluding the biases) as the \emph{neural network connectivity graph}.
-An example is depicted in \Cref{fig:2:nncongraph}.
+An example is depicted in \zcref[S]{fig:2:nncongraph}.